Spanish (SPAN)

 MESA (Typically Offered: Periodically)

-SPAN 2221 Introduction to Hispanic Literature.
+SPAN 2221 Introduction to Spanish-Language Literature.
 (Formerly 221) Close reading of selected works of Spanish-language literature, including poetry, short stories, and plays.
 Students will learn about the lives of the authors and their times, and will explore the critical role of literature in the social and political development of the Spanish-speaking world.
 Emphasis on enabling students to develop skills in written and oral narration and description, and reading proficiency.
 Lisle Campus: IAI H3 916.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
 3 semester credit hour/s.

 Designation: Writing Intensive; Literary and Rhetorical (QLR); Global